TSABM/inbre-retina/README.md

 Ran first successful hello world plugin in napari, it printed to the console after clicking a run button in napari.
 Now to understand better how to make more complex plugins.

+Continued research into inner workings of napari.
+Learned a bunch about different contributions.
+One thing of note is napari may have moved gui functionality from pyqt to qt for python since the latter is open source.
+Theyre pretty similar but not the same.
+Its possible we wont be able to use pyqt but I'm still confirming that.

 ## Day 6 6/4/2024
 9:40 am - 3:01 pm